 - Pins that can easily penetrate inside the cases and into primer pockets to deliver unmatchable cleaning power

-Above all this Frankford Arsenal Platinum Series tumbler comes with a sample of Frankford Arsenal Brass Cleaning Solution and 5 lb. of 304 Stainless Steel Media that is enough for accomplishing hundreds of washes.
+Above all, this Frankford Arsenal Platinum Series tumbler comes with a sample of Frankford Arsenal Brass Cleaning Solution and five lb. of 304 Stainless Steel Media, which is enough for accomplishing hundreds of washes.
 But you’ll want to buy more if you plan on reloading a lot of ammo.

 We did find that it’s really helpful to buy some straining caps for your rotary tumbler – like these here – as they help you screen out the liquid and finer materials without losing pins or brass.
 Caps like these work on many different tumbler brands and are useful because most rotary tumblers don’t have strainers built-in.

 If the capacity, size or price of this tumbler is a deterrent, then you need to check out the mighty “little brother” in the Frankford Arsenal Platinum Series Tumbler Lite.
 It has all the same benefits in an itty-bitty package and better pricing.